– Haarlem

 *1 hour from Amsterdam by train

 Another cute town that makes a great day trip from Amsterdam is Gouda.
-It’s name probably sounds familiar because of a famous cheese that was named after it.
-Traditional cheese market is organised there every Thursday morning during the summer months.
+Its name probably sounds familiar because of a famous cheese that was named after it.
+The traditional cheese market is organised there every Thursday morning during the summer months.
 However, its beautiful city hall is also a remarkable building that’s definitely worth visiting.

 # – Maastricht

 *2.15 hours from Amsterdam by train

 Maastricht is one of my favourite cities in the Netherlands.
 It’s also a Dutch city which looks the least Dutch.
 It is located at the border with Germany and Belgium, and it’s architecture, culture and cuisine are very much influenced by its neighbours.
 It has a beautiful Medieval architecture, many impressive old churches and even old city walls.
 I recommend visiting it during December because that’s when it’s becoming home to one of the best Christmas markets in the Netherlands.
 There are so many exciting things to be seen there, you can easily spend the whole weekend in Maastricht.